Try Praising.ai free

 News and blog monitoring

-• Local newspaper websites
+• Local paper websites

 • Popular blogs in your market

-• Press release distribution sites
+• Press release sites

 Manual monitoring strategies